 At any phase of a dog bite lawsuit, our funding company can provide cash advances.
 Whether a plaintiff needs cash to maintain financial stability before a settlement is reached or afterward while waiting for disbursement of funds, we can help.
 Regardless of the timing, we want to help victims fight for the best outcome in their case.
 The following are common types of funding available:

 While it may seem unconscionable, some lawsuits can take years to either reach a settlement or be decided in court.
 This scenario can be devastating financially for a victim who is waiting for a payout.
-We at The Legal Funding Group fully understand this dilemma and offer clients dog bite pre-settlement funding to help with household living expenses, legal costs, and medical bills during the lengthy legal process.
+At The Legal Funding Group, we fully understand this dilemma and offer clients dog bite pre-settlement funding to help with household living expenses, legal costs, and medical bills during the lengthy legal process.

 Even after a case has been resolved, plaintiffs can still receive a dog bite post-settlement funding.
 Lawsuits that have been settled and resolved can take some time to process before receiving any payment in your bank account.
 Defendants can also appeal the ruling, which could further delay the process.
 Post-settlement loans are offered through The Legal Funding Group for individuals struggling with their bills while waiting for their settlement to be processed.

 With a dog bite cash advance, a plaintiff can acquire cash in the total amount anticipated from the lawsuit settlement.

 None of these options require a credit check.
 We make our determination based on the lawsuit’s strength and not on the plaintiff’s financial history or income.